Qlik Cloud Analytics

 Power BI

-Power BI does make it possible to embed dashboards and objects within other apps.
-However, Power BI is not API-first and many capabilities are not available in its SDKs, the more relevant being the lack of self-service.
+While Power BI does make it possible to embed dashboards and objects within other apps, Power BI is not API-first.
+Many capabilities are not available in its SDKs, the more relevant being the lack of self-service.

 - Aaron Growitz*

 Qlik’s associative engine is the key to combining many different types of data from many different sources, at scale, without the limitations of SQL-joins.
-And, with both graphical data transformation and powerful scripting, you can deal with the most complex of data preparation challenges.
+With both graphical data transformation and powerful scripting, you can easily deal with even the most complex of data preparation challenges.

 Power BI

-Making data integration work on Power BI requires you to purchase additional products from the Microsoft stack.
-You can have good performance with One Lake (part of Microsoft Fabric) but you’re required to pay additional capacity and storage fees for One Lake.
-And even then, it can be difficult to manage the disparate offerings.
+Making data integration work in Power BI requires you to purchase additional products from the Microsoft stack.
+You can have good performance with One Lake (part of Microsoft Fabric) but now you’re required to pay additional capacity and storage fees for One Lake.
+Even then, it can still be difficult to manage the disparate offerings, not to mention additional platforms for data prep.

 “Databases can be huge, with information coming from multiple sources.
 Qlik’s associative selection model and powerful data engine make it simple to turn piles of data into wisdom.”